 Do 3rd party Amazon sellers who still have nexus in Washington still need to pay Washington’s Business & Occupation (B&O) tax?

-Yes.
+In almost all cases, yes.
 You are still required to pay Washington’s Business & Occupation (B&O) tax even if you only sell on Amazon and are no longer required to collect sales tax from your customers.
 Current Washington sales tax filers will note that you file and pay your B&O tax along with your Washington sales tax filing.
 According to sales tax expert Mike Fleming of Peisner Johnson, B&O tax is roughly half of one percent of your gross sales into Washington.

 I’m currently registered and collecting sales tax in Washington.
 Should I cancel my Washington sales tax permit?

 No. If you have nexus in Washington, you are still required to file sales tax returns and file & pay B&O tax by your assigned due date.
 (Note: You file and pay B&O tax on the same form or in the same online filing as your sales tax return.)